aheadley/OWTravelersSong/README.md

   prevent the loop sounding much worse for a second or two because the BG3 instrument tracks are not all precisely the same length.
 There are probably better ways to solve this via time stretching or something.
-  - I don't love the Stranger Flute being on the Violin, but it was the least bad choice.
-  - The Nomai Piano track is a little too loud, but fixing it is kind of a pain.